tronprotocol/tron-docker/tools/trond/docs/trond_snapshot_download.md

 Refer to the snapshot source domain and backup name you input, the available backup snapshot will be downloaded to the local directory.<br>

-Note:<br>
+Note:
 - because some snapshot sources have multiple snapshot types, you need to specify the type(full, lite) of snapshot you want to download.<br>
 - the snapshot is large, it may need a long time to finish the download, depends on your network performance.
+You could add 'nohup' to make it continue running even after you log out of your terminal session.

 ```